Published in

 3. A Maid Asleep.

-Johannes Vermeer Vermeer is not an ordinary artist but one whose art speaks through.
+Johannes Vermeer is not an ordinary artist but one whose art speaks through instances and exact colors in portraying them.
 The composition with rich and impastoed pigments has a simple subject on which Jan Vermeer’s art lies, portraying the interior glimpse of the domestic lives of women.
 A lady is asleep maybe because of her tiring job in the household.
-The painting connects us to the most neglected work of the world, which is the duties of housekeeping, cooking, and other chores.
+The painting connects us to the most neglected work in the world, which is the duties of housekeeping, cooking, and other chores.
 The bright rugs, Delftware plate, fruit, a white pitcher, and a wine glass in the foreground further amplify the work and landscape of the house.
 He portrays the lady in her naturalistic yet prettiest form, where the door behind her is half-open.
 It can be also taken that maybe she dozed off while waiting for someone, and that’s why she kept the door open, and the extra chair also witnessed the same.
-The use of light in the composition also reveals his style of painting.
+The use of light in the composition further reveals his style of painting.

 A Maid Asleep Vermeer